 by defending the rights of Indigenous Peoples

 All Eyes on the Amazon

 In the Amazon humans and environment are under pressure as never before.
-The hunt on natural resources such as timber, oil, minerals and expanding soy plantations for livestock production are an enormous threat for our planet.
+The exploration of natural resources such as timber, oil, minerals and expanding soy plantations for livestock production are an enormous threat for our planet.

-All eyes on the Amazon is a unique program to support Indigenous People and local communities in their fight against deforestation.
+All eyes on the Amazon supports Indigenous People and local communities in their fight to keep their forest.
 It combines state-of-the-art-technology, such as satellites and drones, and local knowledge to detect deforestation, pollution and human rights violations, record it and eventually stop it.

 Indigenous communities on the forefront

 to protect the rainforest

-All eyes on the Amazon is run by Hivos and Greenpeace together with together with a coalition of eleven organizations working in the fields of Indigenous land rights, environmental protection, law enforcement, mapping and technology, global forest alerts, video and evidence training: Coordinator of Indigenous Organizations of the Amazon River Basin (COICA), the International Institute of Social Studies (ISS), Digital Democracy, Global Forest Watch, the University of Maryland, INTERPOL LEAF, Both Ends, Witness and Article 19.
+All eyes on the Amazon is run by Hivos and Greenpeace together with together with a coalition of eleven organizations working in the fields of Indigenous land rights, environmental protection, law enforcement, mapping and technology, global forest alerts, video and evidence training.